damian-krawczyk/gov-pl-info/README.md

-provided in polish language, all notifications are being send in polish language, however in addition they are automatically translated into english language by use of Google Translate service which should make a live of foreigners in Poland a little bit easier.
+provided in polish language, all notifications are being send in polish language, however in addition they are automatically translated into english language by use of Google Translate service which should make a life of foreigners in Poland a little bit easier.

 ## List of channels